byui-cse/itm300-course/source/module-03/project-lab.md

 * User the cognito defaults
 * No MFA
     * Using Multifactor Authentication is more secure and would normally be enabled in a production environment
-* Uncheck Cognito user pool sign-in options
+* Uncheck Allow User Self-Recovery

 * Uncheck Enable self-registration
     * We are going to manually add users, which are just the administrators of the application.